Pierre Cardin: Muses

+Eponymous brand

-Pierre Cardin used his name as a brand, initially a prestigious fashion brand, then in the 1960s extended successfully into perfumes and cosmetics.
+Pierre Cardin used his name as a brand, initially a prestigious fashion brand, then in the 1960s extended successfully into perfumes and cosmetics, added furniture and home decor in 1968, and acquired new products for licensure rapidly during the 1970s.
+By the late 1970s, his name could be found on over 2,000 products, ranging from bicycle accessories to wine to cookware to home furnishings to heaters to blow dryers.
+He would continue to add licensees during the following decade.
 From about 1988 the brand was licensed extensively, and appeared on "wildly nonadjacent products such as baseball caps and cigarettes".

 A 2005 article in the Harvard Business Review commented that the extension into perfumes and cosmetics was successful as the premium nature of the Pierre Cardin brand transferred well into these new, adjacent categories, but that the owners of the brand mistakenly attributed this to the brand's strength rather than to its fit with the new product categories.
-The extensive licensing eroded the brand's credibility, but brought in much revenue; in 1986 Women's Wear Daily (WWD) estimated Cardin's annual income at over US$10 million.
+The extensive licensing eroded the high-end perception of the brand, but was lucrative; in 1986 Women's Wear Daily (WWD) estimated Cardin's annual income at over US$10 million.

 In 1995, quotes from WWD included "Pierre Cardin—he has sold his name for toilet paper.
 At what point do you lose your identity?" and "Cardin's cachet crashed when his name appeared on everything from key chains to pencil holders".
 However, the Cardin name was still very profitable, although the indiscriminate licensing approach was considered a failure.

 In 2011, Cardin tried to sell his business, valuing it at €1 billion, although the Wall Street Journal considered it to be worth about a fifth of that amount.
 Ultimately he did not sell the brand.